 - Welcome offer: Both cards have competitive and lucrative welcome offers.
 Business cards sometimes have higher bonuses, but that comes with a higher spend requirement so be sure you can meet the spend requirement if the bonus is a deciding factor for you.
 Here's how the compare:

-- Earning rate on travel: While some of the details of the earning rates for each card differ, both cards offer 5X points on flights and hotels.
+Amex Business Platinum: Earn 200,000 Membership Rewards® points after you spend $20,000 in eligible purchases on the Business Platinum Card® within the first 3 months of Card Membership. - Earning rate on travel: While some of the details of the earning rates for each card differ, both cards offer an elevated earn rate on flights and hotels.
 This makes them both appealing travel rewards cards.

-- Travel-related credits: The Amex Platinum and Amex Business Platinum both offer a $200 annual airline fee credit, an annual CLEAR® Plus membership credit, and a credit for Global Entry every four years.
-Once again, if you’re looking for travel perks, these credits stand out.
+- Travel-related credits: The Platinum Card® and Amex Business Platinum both offer a $200 annual airline fee credit, an annual CLEAR® Plus membership credit, and a credit for Global Entry every four years.
+Once again, if you're looking for travel perks, these credits stand out.

 - No foreign transaction fees: Neither card charges a foreign transaction fee, which is a benefit I always look for in a travel rewards card.